C16Mftang/place-cell-pred-coding/README.md

-Repository for explorations into predictive coding for spatial representations in hippocampus and related areas.
+Repository for 'Learning grid cells by predictive coding'

-Mufeng Tang
+Run `place_cell_tpc.py` to get results for grid cell activities in tpc.
+It will create a folder under `results/tpc`, where the latent neurons with grid cell-like firing fields are saved.